BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 Scheduled Job (within Jenkins) to run the `Confirm-GitFSCK-Nightly` job every day.
 The job imports the eponymous script `Confirm-GitFSCK-Nightly.ps1`, then executes the function ``Confirm-GitFSCK-Nightly`

 Jenkins reporting of the Validate Tools scripts

-Many CI steps need Java.
-Jenkins itself is Java based, as are the PlantUML steps that generate diagrams from embedded info in .md files, and the step that reads all the C# files nad creates PlantUML diagrams from the source code files.
-Setting up the new computer, need to ensure the correct Java is installed and running.

-Check Java Version.
-Old computer is running jre1.8.0_291, but jre1.8.0_321 exists as a peer to \_291.
-On the new computer, only \_321 exists (so far...)

 PackageManagement for powershell